llm-bible/llm-bible.github.io/_publications/shardlow2022deanthropomorphising.markdown

 bibkey: shardlow2022deanthropomorphising
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2211.11483"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'GPT', 'Pretraining Methods', 'Ethics and Bias', 'Transformer']
+tags: ['Transformer', 'GPT', 'Ethics and Bias', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods']
 ---
 This work is intended as a voice in the discussion over previous claims that a pretrained large language model (LLM) based on the Transformer model